The Case for

 To change this, in the Spring of 2018, a team of highly experienced clinicians gathered to explore what constitutes clinical best practices in working with those who are interested and/or involved in kink, BDSM, and/or fetish eroticism.
 Since then we have been doing ongoing work to create these guidelines.
 Read on to find out where we are in the process!

-After several rounds of community input, and feedback from professional colleagues, we have completed the Kink Clinical Practice Guidelines.
+After several rounds of community input and feedback from professional colleagues over a two year period, we completed the Kink Clinical Practice Guidelines in December of 2019.
 You may access a PDF of the Guidelines here.

 We have submitted proposals to present at various professional conventions and meetings in 2020, and plan on providing some webinars to review and discuss the Guidelines.
 Please come back here to keep updated or join our mailing list.

 The past few years have seen more and more people finding their way into kink and BDSM.
 With this greater interest, there has been a growing demand for therapists and other healthcare providers who are sensitive to their interests, experiences, and relationships.
 Kink-involved clients are often tired of having to educate their clinicians, and are ill-served by the therapeutic community when judged or pathologized, especially when that results in clients being given actively harmful clinical information.
 It's time to take advantage of this momentum to start to articulate what competent care might include, in a careful, systematic way.